 Also in the park, you will find a statue of Andre the Seal.
 Andre was a real seal who was abandoned as a pup and adopted by a local family.
 Because of his remarkable life, he became a local celebrity and ultimately the subject of two books as well as a feature film in 1994.

-Nina June takes the best of what Maine has to offer and mixes it with bold Meditteranean flavors.
+Nina June takes the best of what Maine has to offer and mixes it with bold Mediterranean flavors.
 Enjoy harbor views from the deck or enjoy a relaxed yet sophisticated atmosphere in the open dining room.
 You can even join celebrated head chef and owner Sara Jenkins and her mother Nancy Harmon Jenkins for cooking classes.

 18 Central in Rockport is a fantastic place if you're looking for fresh, local seafood.
 The raw bar is fantastic.
 The atmosphere and service are both exceptional.
 You really have to stop in and see for yourself why locals and tourists alike can't get enough.

 If you're looking for delicious, wood-fired pizza look no further than Flatbread.
-Flatbread proudly serves local, organic produce on all its pizzas and in their sauce.
+Flatbread proudly serves local, organic produce on all its pizzas and in its sauce.
 The hand-built woodfire oven elevates their pizza to a whole new level.
 Flatbread is a great place for the whole family.

 3 Dogs Cafe is a favorite among locals and visitors.
 Their extensive cafe menu includes soups, sandwiches, salads, ice cream, fresh pastries and more.
 You have to try their famous macaroons.
 They also have a full coffee bar and sell beer and wine.
 Enjoy views of Mount Battie on their patio in the summer or warm up during the cold Maine winter months in front of the six-foot, see-through open-hearth fireplace.